 It is a synthetic opioid medication prescribed for pain, which belongs to the class of phenylpiperidine.

-Dolantine is the prototype of a large family of analgesics including pethidine 4-phenylpiperidines (piminodine, anileridine and others), products (alphaprodine, desmethylprodine, etc.), bemidones (ketobemidone, etc.) and more distant ones, including diphenoxylate and the like.
+Dolantine is the prototype of a large family of analgesics, including pethidine 4-phenylpiperidines (piminodine, anileridine, and others), products (alphaprodine, desmethylprodine, etc.), besides (ketobemidone, etc.) and more distant ones, including diphenoxylate and the like.

-Dolantine is indicated for the treatment of moderate to severe pain and is administered as a hydrochloride salt in tablets, as a syrup or by intramuscular, subcutaneous or intravenous injection.
+Dolantine is indicated for moderate to severe pain treatment and is administered as a hydrochloride salt in tablets, as a syrup, or by intramuscular, subcutaneous, or intravenous injection.

-For much of the 20th century, dolantine was the opioid of choice for many physicians; in 1975, 60% of the doctors prescribed it for acute pain and 22% for severe chronic pain.
+For much of the 20th century, Ballantine was the opioid of choice for many physicians; in 1975, 60% of the doctors prescribed it for acute pain and 22% for severe chronic pain.

-Compared with morphine, it was thought that dolantine was safer, had a lower risk of addiction and was superior in the treatment of pain associated with biliary spasm or renal colic due to its supposed anticholinergic effects.
+Compared with morphine, it was thought that Ballantine was safer, had a lower risk of addiction, and was superior in the treatment of pain associated with biliary spasm or renal colic due to its supposed anticholinergic effects.

-Later it was discovered that all these are myths, since it carries the same risk of addiction, has no advantageous effects on biliary spasm or renal colic compared to other opioids, and due to its toxic metabolite, norpethidine is more toxic than other opioids, especially during long-term use.
+Later it was discovered that all these are myths.
+It carries the same risk of addiction and has no advantageous effects on biliary spasm or renal colic compared to other opioids.
+Due to its toxic metabolite, norpethidine is more harmful than other opioids, especially during long-term use.

-It was discovered that the metabolite of norpethidine has serotonergic effects, so that dolantin could, unlike most opioids, contribute to the serotonin syndrome.
+It was discovered that the metabolite of norpethidine has serotonergic effects, so that donation could, unlike most opioids, contribute to the serotonin syndrome.

 Dolantine is used to relieve pain.
-It is sometimes used as an analgesic for the relief of pain associated with labor and pain before, during and after surgery.
+It is sometimes used as an analgesic to relieve pain associated with labor and pain before, during, and after surgery.

-It is the opioid most used in labor, but has fallen out of favor in some countries such as the United States in favor of other opioids, due to its possible drug interactions (especially with serotonergic) and its neurotoxic metabolite, norpethidine.
+It is the opioid most used in labor.
+Still, it has fallen out of favor in some countries, such as the United States, in favor of other opioids, due to its possible drug interactions (especially with serotonergic) and its neurotoxic metabolite, norpethidine.

-The adverse effects of the administration of dolantine are mainly those of opioids as a class: nausea, vomiting, sedation, dizziness, diaphoresis, urinary retention and constipation.
+The adverse effects of the administration of Ballantine are mainly those of opioids as a class: nausea, vomiting, sedation, dizziness, diaphoresis, urinary retention, and constipation.
 Unlike other opioids, it does not cause miosis due to its anticholinergic properties.

-Overdose can cause muscle flaccidity, respiratory depression, obtundation, cold and clammy skin, hypotension and coma.
-A narcotic antagonist such as naloxone is indicated to reverse respiratory depression and other effects of dolantine.
+Overdose can cause muscle flaccidity, respiratory depression, obtundation, cold and clammy skin, hypotension, and coma.
+A narcotic antagonist such as naloxone is indicated to reverse respiratory depression and other effects of Ballantine.

 The serotonin syndrome has been reported in patients receiving concurrent therapy with antidepressant selective inhibitors of serotonin reuptake or monoamine oxidase inhibitors.

-Convulsive seizures that are sometimes observed in patients receiving chronic parenteral dolantin have been attributed to the accumulation in plasma of the metabolite norpethidine.
+Convulsive seizures sometimes observed in patients receiving chronic parenteral donation have been attributed to the accumulation in plasma of the metabolite norpethidine.
 The deaths occurred after an overdose of oral or intravenous dolantine.

 Interactions of dolantine with other medications

-It is likely that dolantine may also interact with other medications, such as muscle relaxants, some antidepressants, benzodiazepines, and ethanol.
-Also with the monoamine oxidase inhibitors.
+Likely, Ballantine may also interact with other medications, such as muscle relaxants, some antidepressants, benzodiazepines, and ethanol.
+Also, with the monoamine oxidase inhibitors.

-Such patients may suffer agitation, delirium, headache, seizures and / or hyperthermia.
-Fatal interactions have been reported including the death of Libby Zion.
+Patients may suffer agitation, delirium, headache, seizures, and hyperthermia.
+Fatal interactions have been reported, including the death of Libby Zion.
 It is believed to be caused by an increase in brain concentrations of serotonin.

 Mechanism of action

-Like morphine, dolantine exerts its analgesic effects by acting as an agonist at the μ-opioid receptor.
+Like morphine, Ballantine exerts its analgesic effects by acting as an agonist at the μ-opioid receptor.

-Several dolantine analogues such as 4-fluoropethidine have been synthesized which are potent inhibitors of the reuptake of the monoamine neurotransmitters dopamine and norepinephrine via the dopamine transporter and the norepinephrine transporter.
+Several dolantine analogs such as 4-fluoropethidine have been synthesized, potent inhibitors of the reuptake of the monoamine neurotransmitters dopamine and norepinephrine via the dopamine transporter and the norepinephrine transporter.

 It has also been associated with cases of serotonin syndrome, suggesting some interaction with serotonergic neurons, but the relationship has not been definitively demonstrated.